open-vadodara/smart-city-bus/README.md

 * All extrated and parsed data are stored in `route_details/` folder
 * `<bus_no>.json` - files contains the respective bus route's timings
 * `tt_<bus_no>.json` - files contains the respective bus route's bus-stop names, lat-long for each bus-stop as well as the sequece of lat-longs i.e. the path/route taken by the bus

+## Possible Analysis / Products

+* Map of all bus-stops in Vadodara
+* Map of all bus routes in Vadodara
+* Get time taken between two stops
+* For a particular stop, get all buses that visit + timings
+* For a partiular bus, get route